Apricot is Good for Diabetes

-Last updated on December 18th, 2023
+Last updated on November 21st, 2022

 Dry fruits such as apricots, dates, and raisins are safe food products to add to a diabetic-friendly diet.
 Individuals often are anxious about glucose sources and fruits are among those.
 However, a majority of fruits contain a low GI score.
-And dry fruits contain a lower GI value.
+And, dry fruits contain a lower GI value.
 Hence, they don’t spike glucose levels to a large extent.
 Individuals may consume these dry fruits as low GI food to swap for higher GI foods.
 Hence, we can say that apricot is good for diabetes.

 What are Apricots aka Khumani?